Omni-guides/Tuxborn/EmissariesReadMe.md

 **Story Mode - not safesave:** Makes the game easier for those that want it, as Enderal is more changeling then default Skyrim.
 This will only work properly on a new save.

 **Disabling Enderal Gameplay Overhaul:**
 By default EGO is turned on and before you make any changes it’s highly recommended that you make a copy of the profile you want to use.
 You can do this by clicking on the ID card at the top of MO2 and then selecting your profile -> copy.
 What name you give it doesn’t matter.
-After that it’s just a case of selecting everything in EGO SE - Enderal Gameplay Overhaul (to disable turn-off everything in here) right clicking and selecting and you are ready to go.
+After that it’s just a case of selecting everything in _EGO SE - Enderal Gameplay Overhaul (to disable turn-off everything in here)_ right clicking and selecting disable and you are ready to go.
 To be clear this isn’t SAFE SAVE and you will need a new save to do this.

 ![Step1](https://github.com/Omni-guides/Tuxborn/blob/main/images/Emissaries_CopyProfile1.png)
 ![Step2](https://github.com/Omni-guides/Tuxborn/blob/main/images/Emissaries_CopyProfile2.png)